Wongee Mia is recognised as an international example of a best-practice approach to supporting and sustainably housing First Nations peoples.

 The model now stands as an international example of a best-practice approaches to supporting and sustainably housing First Nations peoples.

 Through the Grants to End Homelessness program, the Mercy Foundation provided seed funding for this project in 2018 and again in 2020.
-The grant is funding action research, the participation of Elders in the project and the development of learning kits and training resources, which will be available in 2021.
+The second grant funded action research, the participation of Elders in the project and the development of learning kits and training resources, now available.